 How should I sleep during pregnancy?

 If you normally sleep on your back, it’s safe to continue during your first trimester, but as your bump gets bigger and heavier it will be more comfortable to sleep on your side.
 By the third trimester, sleeping on your side is the safest position for your baby as it helps prevent the risk of stillbirth.
-If you sleep on your side with your knees bent, it will help reduce the amount of pressure on your uterus and help you to breath better.
+If you sleep on your side with your knees bent, it will help reduce the amount of pressure on your uterus and help you to breathe better.

 What do I do if I get cramps during pregnancy?